Note: My Web pages are best viewed with style sheets enabled. |

 non-stick frying pan

-Remove the pan from the heat.
+Count 30 seconds, and remove the pan from the heat.
 (I have a gas stove, so I merely turn off the burner.)
 Let the egg stand for about a minute.
 Carefully lift one edge of the omelet (use the fork or a spatula), and fold the omelet in half.
 Serve.

-When basil is out of season in my garden, I use a heaping teaspoon of pesto.
+When basil is out of season in my garden, I use a teaspoon of pesto.
 A medium slice of a large yellow, white, or red onion — finely minced — can be substituted for the green onion; but I really think a green onion is better in this recipe.

 When frying or sautéing eggs, let them cool slightly in the pan when done.
 They will shrink slightly and come loose from the pan more easily.
+With a really good non-stick frying pan, I do not even have to use a spatula; I merely tilt the pan over the serving plate, slide most of the omelet onto the plate, and then tilt the pan further to fold the rest of the omelet over.

 27 September 2006